 results for ""

 Big Umbrella Festival

-All events were Relaxed Performances, designed to be inclusive for guests with a range of sensory needs.
-We encouraged guests to engage with events at their comfort level, in a supportive environment.
-Accommodations included:
+All events are Relaxed Performances, designed to be inclusive for guests with a range of sensory needs.
+We encourage guests to engage with events at their comfort level, in a supportive environment.
+Accommodations often include:

-• All events were located on accessible routes and included accessible entrances, restrooms, and seating.
+• All events are located on accessible routes and include accessible entrances, restrooms, and seating

-• Assistive listening devices with headsets and neck loops were available at all performances.
+• Assistive listening devices with headsets and neck loops are available at all performances

-• American Sign Language interpretation available for most performances and upon request.
+• American Sign Language interpretation is available for select performances and upon request

-• Captioning available for some performances and upon request.
+• Captioning is available for some performances and upon request

-• Chill out spaces were available, as well as noise-reducing headphones and fidgets at all event spaces.
+• Chill out spaces are available, as well as noise-reducing headphones and fidgets at all event spaces

 Thanks to Our Supporters